-April 1, 2020 is Census Day - and you have all month to be counted.
+April 1, 2020 was Census Day - but you have until October 15 to be counted.
 Your participation matters more than ever!

-Off-campus Housing If you live in off-campus housing and are no longer on or near campus on/before April 1 due to guidance from U-M or public health authorities, you should use your off-campus address (not permanent address) and follow the Census Bureau instructions for Responding to the 2020 Census without a Census ID number.
+Off-campus Housing If you lived in off-campus housing on April 1 (or were no longer on or near campus on/before April 1 due to guidance from U-M or public health authorities), you should use your off-campus address (not permanent address) and follow the Census Bureau instructions for Responding to the 2020 Census without a Census ID number.

 What is the census?